I could laugh and play

 1. Jurisdiction 2.
 Broken Image 3.
 Mindwild 4.
 Ugly Beauty 5.
 Centerfold 6.
 Behind The Back 7.
 Stone Cold Sober 8.
 Blood, Guts & Rock 'n' Roll 9.
 Lost And Found (Tantrum Part 2) 10.
 Sleeping With The Past 11.
 Freibier 12.
 Of Strange People Talking Under Arabian Skies

-In a way Stone Cold Sober is a summary of all the past Tankard releases.
-One can immediately recognize the customary sound of the band that has been refined to the top over the years.
-Although the tracks on this album could be from almost any previous release as well, by varying the riffs and minor details even slightly the band give the whole album a typical but still somewhat unique feel.
-The only more experimental track is the ending instrumental Of Strange People Talking Under Arabian Skies which must be one of Tankard's most original pieces ever.
-Stone Cold Sober is just how this band prefer to make it - solid thrash metal in Tankard's way.
+In a way, Stone Cold Sober was a culmination of Tankard's work up to this point.
+One can immediately recognize their customary sound that had been refined to the top during the preceding years.
+Although most tracks on this album seem like they could have been put on almost any of the previous releases as well, by varying their riffs and minor details even slightly the band managed to give this recording something of a unique feel after all.
+The only more or less experimental track is the closing instrumental Of Strange People Talking Under Arabian Skies which must be one of Tankard's most original pieces ever.
+Stone Cold Sober is just how this band prefer to make it, unsurprising but solid thrash metal in Tankard's way.

 TANKARD - Two-Faced